EdwinAbdonShayo/ExpirioBot/README.md

 - Lastly, **Nivede** & **Karel** for their contributions (minimal) to the project.

 ## The Team
-Collaborators: `For any inquiries or issues, please contact`

    - [*Sakina*](https://github.com/saki3110)
    - [*Ishan*](https://github.com/ishan23310)
    - [*Hans*](https://github.com/gt663)
    - [*Edwin*](https://edwinshayo.com)

+   *For any inquiries or issues, reach out to any of the above*
 ***